 Wanderlust (video 2011, 30 mins) is a chronological log of video observations recorded over a year during walks in and around London.
-The camera remains fixed on a tripod and operates like CCTV, always recording without permission.
+The camera is fixed to a tripod and operates like CCTV, always recording without permission.
 Wanderlust works by fortuity: each video clip is a fragment of life as this unfolds in front of the camera.

-US photographer Christine Carr recorded her version in 2012.
-Dutch artist Jeroen Huisman is participating in 2014.
+Roanaoke-based American photographer Christine Carr recorded her episode in 2012.
+Dutch photographer Jeroen Huisman is participating in 2014.

 Wanderlust has been screened 17 October 2013 (Bakker and Carr) at the Meantime in Cheltenham Spa; 7 July 2012 London Independent Photography, London; at the Marginal Arts Festival, Roanoke, Virginia, USA, 21 February 2012; Meantime Multiplex 2011, Cheltenham Spa, 6-25 November 2011 and Crouch End Open Studios 7/8 May 2011 (installation with photographs from Still).